Real1tyy/Prisma-Calendar/docs-site/docs/configuration.md

 - Title property (optional): default to file name when missing
 - Timezone property (optional): default `Timezone`
 - ZettelID property (optional): when set, a timestamp-based ID is generated on creation/cloning
+- Status property: frontmatter property name for event status (default: `STATUS`), used when automatically marking past events as done
+- Done value: value to set in the status property when marking an event as done (default: `Done`)

 ### Recurring (node-based)